-Here are 10 musings.
+Here are some musings:

 - Let's say Adriana went to Christopher and Tony as soon as the FBI pulled her in.
 I wonder if they still would've clipped her?
 I think so, as the Feds would've found a way to grind her down if she refused to cooperate.

 - They are all brilliant, of course, but Edie Falco is a phenomenal actress.
 Especially in the scenes when Tony's in a coma.
 The obvious one is the Tony vs. Carmella argument when she declares her love for Furio in Whitecaps.
 Yet there's an extraordinary row between the couple in Chasing It after Carmella refused to put a dead-cert bet on.
 I'm surprised she hasn't been in more big films.

 - I think David Chase would've kept Nancy Marchand in the show until the end if she had not passed.
 I expect she would've testified against her son.

 - If Furio had shown his face again, Tony would've killed him.
 Still, Tony had no objective evidence he felt the same way about Carm — bar him disappearing.
 Carmella pretty much wrote his death sentence when she told Tony she'd been dreaming and fantasising about him.

 - It's interesting how soldiers and Tony's bodyguards popped into the DiMeo crime family and the series without any real backstory: Carlo Gervasi, Walden Belfiore, Dante "Buddha" Greco and Perry Annunziata.
 An air of mystery surrounds them, becoming some of Tony's closest aides.
 Where did they come from, and how could Tony trust them not to be rats?

 - I feel Silvio and Christopher were the two people Tony trusted the most.
 He told them everything but kept certain things from his captains and soldiers.
 Tony simply had to kill Christopher.
 His drug habit was too much of a liability.